PennyLaneAI/qml/datasets_intro.rst

    :property="og:image": https://pennylane.ai/qml/_static/datasets/datasets.png

-A quantum dataset is a collection of **quantum data** that describes quantum systems and their evolution.
+A **quantum dataset** is a collection of data that describes quantum systems and their evolution.
-In the context of quantum programming, this can be realized as the input and output of a quantum function that describes a quantum system.
+We refer to such data features as **quantum data**, which in the context of quantum programming, can be realized as the input arguments and outputs of a |quantum_function| that defines a quantum system.

 Examples of quantum data
 ~~~~~~~~~~~~~~~~~~~~~~~~